-Jaclyn Symes: On a point of order, President, given the Minister for Housing and Building is directly to my left, she would be well placed to respond to the member's question as it sits squarely within her portfolio.
+Jaclyn Symes: On a point of order, President, given the minister for housing is directly to my left, she would be well placed to respond to the member's question as it sits squarely within her portfolio.

 The PRESIDENT: Is Ms Gray-Barberio happy for that question to be directed to the Minister for Housing and Building, or is she happy to leave it at the response that the Treasurer has given?